android/betocq/doc/debugging_playbook.md

     </tr>
     <tr>
     <td>1</td>
-    <td>This test was flaky, but the flakiness rate was within the acceptable range.</td>
+    <td>This test case was flaky, but the flakiness rate was within the acceptable range.</td>
     </tr>
     <tr>
     <td>2</td>